Live in CanadaLive in Canada

 Here is exactly what this rule means:

-• Who qualifies: Anyone who was a Canadian tax resident for fewer than 60 months (5 years) in the 120-month (10-year) period immediately before their departure date.
+• Who qualifies: Anyone who was a Canadian tax resident for less than 60 months (5 years) in the 120-month (10-year) period immediately before departure.
 This includes IEC holders, work permit holders, international students, and even permanent residents or citizens who became residents relatively recently.

-• What is protected: Property you owned before you became a Canadian tax resident is exempt from departure tax.
-If you had stocks, real estate, or crypto before moving to Canada, those pre-immigration assets are not subject to deemed disposition when you leave.
+• What is protected: Property you owned before becoming a Canadian tax resident is exempt from departure tax.
+If you held stocks, real estate, or cryptocurrency before moving to Canada, those pre-immigration assets are not subject to deemed disposition when you leave.

-• What is NOT protected: Any property you acquired during your Canadian residency is still subject to departure tax, even if you qualify for the 60-month rule.
-Canadian ETFs you bought, crypto you purchased while living in Canada, or any new investments made during your stay are all taxable on departure.
+• What is NOT protected: Any property acquired during your Canadian residency is still subject to departure tax, even if you qualify for the 60-month rule.
+Canadian ETFs you purchased, crypto you bought while living in Canada, or any new investments made during your stay are all taxable on departure.

-• What happens at 60+ months: If you were a Canadian resident for 60 months or more in the preceding 120-month period, all worldwide assets are subject to departure tax, including those you owned before arriving.
+• At 60 months and above: If you were a Canadian resident for 60 months or more in the preceding 120-month period, all worldwide assets are subject to departure tax, including those owned before arrival.
 There is no partial protection.
 The rule is binary: under 60 months, pre-immigration assets are exempt; at 60 months or more, everything is taxable [4][8].

-Common misconception: The 60-month rule does not mean you pay zero departure tax.
-It only shields pre-immigration assets.
-Anything acquired during Canadian residency is fully taxable regardless of how long you lived in Canada.
+Common misconception: The 60-month rule does not mean you don't pay any departure tax at all.
+It only protects pre-immigration assets.
+Any property acquired during Canadian residency is fully taxable regardless of how long you lived in Canada.

 Example: A Korean citizen moves to Canada on a work permit in January 2024, already holding $300,000 in Korean stocks.
-They buy $50,000 in Canadian ETFs during their stay.
-When they leave in March 2026 (26 months of residency), the Korean stocks are exempt under the 60-month rule, but the Canadian ETFs are subject to departure tax.
+They purchase $50,000 in Canadian ETFs during their stay.
+When they depart in March 2026 (26 months of residency), the Korean stocks are exempt under the 60-month rule, but the Canadian ETFs are subject to departure tax.

 What assets are subject to departure tax?